sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - phasor JS study
 * Blocker - No

+#### Huy Vo
+* What I did yesterday -  Code
+* What I will do today - Refining code to be more readable.
+* Blocker - None

 # Day 15 - 21th April

 #### Sricheta